mojiastonybrook/Documentation_Logs/Mach3_Generation_Of_Event_Weights_and_Splines.md

 ### Compilations of executables in OAGenWeightsApps
 - go to the `OAGenWeightsApps` directory
-- make a directory `mkdir build` to store the build from codes
+- make a directory `mkdir build` to store the build from codes for first-time compilation.
 - go to  `build` directory `cd build` and run cmake for pre-compileing `cmake ../ -DUSE_SK=ON` with the 'sk' configuration
 - compile the codes
     ```